syssam/wp-calypso/docs/accessibility.md

 * [The Paciello Group Blog](http://www.paciellogroup.com/blog/): A blog about web accessibility by one of the first accessibility consulting firms.
 * [Simply Accessible](http://simplyaccessible.com/): A blog with in-depth web accessibility tutorials.
 * [WebAxe](http://www.webaxe.org/): A blog and podcast about web accessibility.
-* [456 Berea Street](http://www.456bereastreet.com/): A blog on accessibility and web development by Roger Johansson.
-* [Accessible Culture](http://www.accessibleculture.org/): A blog about web accessibility by Jason Kiss, an accessibility and standards researcher located in Wellington, New Zealand.

 ## Tools